facebookresearch/hydra/website/docs/tutorials/structured_config/5_schema.md

     └── postgresql.yaml
 ```

-The Structurd configs below are stored as db/mysql and db/postgresql.
+The Structurd Configs below are stored as db/mysql and db/postgresql.
 They will be used as schema
 when we load the corresponding config files.

 ```python